 Today’s stud finders can also pack an extra punch: Many are outfitted with features that extend the usefulness of the stud finder and make it handier.
-From this list, identify the features you think could be the most helpful before making your final decision about which stud finder to buy.
+From this list, identify the features you think could be the most helpful before settling on a stud finder that works.

 - A built-in bubble level, available on either magnetic or electronic stud finder, can assist you in leveling shelves or whatever else you’re attaching to the wall.
 Small bubble levels tend to be less accurate than longer, carpenter-type levels, because they only record level over a very short distance.

 - Depth adjustment (electronic models only) allows you to switch from detecting studs 3/4-inch deep behind drywall to locating any number of objects up to 1-1/2 inches beneath the surface.
 The ability to inspect further behind the surface is handy for detecting floor joists beneath additional surface coverings like wood, tile, or carpet, but you won’t want to run your electronic stud finder at this level all of the time.
 Increasing the depth adjustment takes more energy and runs the batteries down more quickly.
 Switching back and forth and primarily keeping it on stud-finding mode helps conserve battery life.

 - Electronic stud finders labeled “multipurpose” are designed to detect additional materials within the walls, such as live electrical wires and plastic pipes so that you don’t nail or cut into something that might be problematic.

 - A “center punch” feature (electronic models only) makes a small hole in the wall right over the center of a stud, which is the optimal spot for inserting a nail or screw—no need to carry a pencil to mark it.